KladovValentin/addonForPathfinder/README.md

 Of course there will be problems, because I haven't tested how it works on different PC :)

-You can find screenshots and video at "video" folder
+You can find screenshots and video at "info" folder